danielj9404/github-tutorial/README.md

 ---
 ##Initial Setup
-1. To make a github account you have to make a username that you can remember and a password.
+1. To make a github account you have to go to [visit github] (http://www.github.com) have to make a username that you can remember and a password.
 2. Then in order to link you github to nitrous, on the top right click on your profile icon and click on settings.
 3. When you click setting, in the left side click on the _SSH keys_ and put add _SSH keys_.
 4. When you pick a title put Nitrous.io then go to your nitrous account and in the _top right_ click your username and go to dashboard.